Volvo ES90 Review: Price, range and boot space

 Volvo ES90 handling and engines

-Volvo ES90 2025: Handling and ride quality
+Volvo ES90 2026: Handling and ride quality

 While Plus trim models come with a standard suspension setup, those in Ultra trim come with self-levelling air suspension for all four wheels, with the Volvo ES90 maintaining ride height independent of load.
 It's clever enough to lower the car automatically at speed to save energy and help extend its driving range, as well as enhancing stability.

-It also has its other uses — when not moving, the car can be lowered to make access to the boot easier, handy to help with loading or making it less of a struggle for a tired, old dog to get in.
+It has other uses — when not moving, the car can be lowered to make access to the boot easier, handy to help with loading or making it less of a struggle for a tired, old dog to get in.
 There's a dedicated Off Road driving mode that raises the ES90 for improved ground clearance.

-Confusingly, the entry-level option is called Single Motor Extended Range even though there's no Standard Range version available — yet, at least.
+Confusingly, the entry-level option is called Single Motor Extended Range even though there's no Standard Range version available — yet at least.
 It produces 333PS and 480Nm of torque, hitting 62mph from a standstill in 6.6 seconds.

 After that, you move up to the Twin Motor delivering 449PS and 665Nm of torque, with drive going to all four wheels.
 This results in a slightly slower 0-62mph time of 5.4 seconds, though how fast do you need your luxury EV to be?